pallets/flask/docs/quickstart.rst

    If you want to understand how that works and how you can implement tests with context locals, read this section, otherwise just skip it.

-Certain objects in Flask are global objects, but not just a standard global object, but actually a proxy to an object that is local to a specific context.
+Certain objects in Flask are global objects, but not of the usual kind.
+These objects are actually proxies to objects that are local to a specific context.
 What a mouthful.
 But that is actually quite easy to understand.

 Imagine the context being the handling thread.
 A request comes in and the webserver decides to spawn a new thread (or something else, the